Welcome to the Easy MTD help.

 Connecting

-For details about connecting Easy MTD to HMRC on behalf of a business, refer to Connecting Easy MTD to HMRC.
+For details about connecting Easy MTD with HMRC on behalf of a business, refer to Connecting Easy MTD with HMRC.

 Specifying a Year To Date